Czech Republic Digital Nomad Visa - 2026 Update

 • Recent bank statements

-• Proof of freelance earnings or business revenue
+• Proof of freelance income or business revenue

-The Czech authorities require that applicants maintain a stable income and financial independence while residing in the country.
+The Czech authorities require digital nomads to maintain financial independence and a stable source of income while residing in the country.

 Private Health Insurance